marzukia/blog/content/posts/building-optimised-gis-applications/index.md

 * Don't assume that a simple geometry can be effectively indexed.
 If, for example, you have a very large square across the entire country, that index is essentially useless.
 * Watch your projections, if you're using an `ST_Transform` in a query and the index of the geometry column has been done in the original projection, that spatial index will not be used.

+_**When to use / Trade‑offs**: Always index geometry columns used for spatial predicates; compound indexes help mixed filters but increase write cost and disk usage._

 ## Geometry Subdivision for Performance

 Large and/or complex geometries can severely impact query performance.
 One of the most effective techniques I've discovered is using PostGIS's `ST_Subdivide` function during your ETL process to break down unwieldy polygons into manageable chunks.